-When you’re looking for a new service in your local area, where do you start your search?
+When you’re looking for a new service in Edmonton, where do you start your search?

-Most people begin their search on a search engine, like Google.
+Most people in Edmonton begin their search on a search engine, like Google.

 90% of consumers use major search engines prior to making a purchase to research products and services locally.